vizzuhq/vizzu-story-js/README.md

-Vizzu-Story is an extension for the [Vizzu](https://github.com/vizzuhq/vizzu-lib) library that allows users to create interactive presentations with animated data visualisations.
+Vizzu-Story is an extension for the [Vizzu](https://github.com/vizzuhq/vizzu-lib) library that allows users to create interactive presentations with animated data visualizations.

-The extension provides a Web Component to contain the Vizzu data story and adds controls for navigate between the story steps.
+The extension provides a Web Component to contain the Vizzu data story and adds controls for navigating between the story steps.

 # Installation